ibexa/documentation-user/docs/organizing_the_site.md

 You also have contributors who occasionally add new articles.
 You want to give the editor-in-chief access to most parts of your website, but the individual editors will only work with their own sections.
-To the contributors you want to give the permissions to create new Content, but not to modify or delete existing Content.
+To the contributors you want to give the permissions to create new content, but not to modify or delete existing content.

 In order to have this setup you need to create a number of different Roles: Editor-in-Chief, different Editor(s) and Contributor.